-Jeff is the founder and Chairman of Bangarra Group, a privately owned Family Office with extensive operations in the wealth and funds management sectors.
+Jeff is the Founder Director of Bangarra Family Office, a privately owned Family Office with extensive operations in the wealth and funds management sectors.
 His early career was spent in Australian manufacturing, retailing and investment banking.
 Jeff and his family also founded the Bennelong Foundation which is a key component of the Group.
 Jeff has degrees in law, accounting and business.

 As part of the Australia Day 2019 honours Jeff was appointed as a Member (AM) of the Order of Australia (General Division) 'for significant service to the community through philanthropic initiatives'.

 Carena Shankar is an Executive Director of Bangarra Family Office and Chairperson of the Bennelong Foundation.
 She is also the Manager of the Bangarra Group Private Portfolio, which is a collection of private assets held by the Bangarra Family Office.

 Carena has a degree in economics and has worked in various areas including hospitality, finance, television production and property.
 A core part of Bangarra’s goal to drive positive and lasting change in the community is via its philanthropic arm, the Bennelong Foundation, which was established in 2002.
 The Bennelong Foundation represents the Family’s and the Group’s active philanthropic interests and forms a core component of the Group’s culture.
 As Chairperson, Carena has taken an active role in overseeing the administration and strategic direction of the Foundation.

 LL.B (Hons), GAICD